fazlan-nazeem/apim-db-replication-resolver/README.md

 # apim-db-replication-resolver
 Some of the database tables in WSO2 API Manager, do not have primary keys.
 The following scripts will add primary keys for those tables.

+Since all tables have primary keys, this will facilitate database replication.

 **Tables Fixed**

 ```